Questions and answers about DDD

-A: DDD/MPGN II goes by a number of names besides Dense Deposit Disease and membranoproliferative glomerulonephritis type II, including mesangial proliferative glomerulonephritis and mesangial capillary glomerulonephritis.
+A: DDD stand for Dense Deposit Disease.
+It used to be called membranoproliferative glomerulonephritis type II.
 It is a kidney disorder that stops the kidneys from correctly filtering waste from the blood.
-The immune system of persons with DDD/MPGN II does not work correctly and deposits to build up in the kidneys.
+The immune system of persons with DDD does not work correctly and deposits to build up in the kidneys.
 These deposits are located in the filtering part of the kidney, which is known as the glomerulus.
 Glomeruli become inflamed and their ability to filter and clean the blood is destroyed.
 For more on how your kidneys work and what happens when they don’t, click here.

-A: To find out if you have DDD/MPGN II you will need to have a kidney biopsy.
-Your doctor will take a small amount of tissue from your kidneys and look at it under an electron microscope to see if dense deposits are there.
-This is why the disease is called Dense Deposit Disease.
-The deposits don’t show up as well under a light microscope, so it is necessary to have the tissue from your kidney biopsy looked at with an electron microscope.
+A: To find out if you have DDDI you need to have a kidney biopsy.
+Your doctor will take a small amount of tissue from your kidneys and look at it under an electron microscope to see if there are dense deposits.
+The disease gets its name from these deposits.
+The deposits are seen best with an electron microscope, so electron microscopy will be done on the biopsy tissue.

-A: DDD/MPGN II is caused by uncontrolled activity of the alternative pathway of the complement cascade.
-In a few persons with DDD/MPGN II, disease-causing mutations can be found in a gene called Factor H. This gene makes a protein also called factor H that helps to regulate the complement cascade.
+A: DDD is caused by uncontrolled activity of the alternative pathway of the complement cascade.
+In a few persons with DDD, disease-causing mutations can be found in complement genes.

 Q: What is the complement cascade?

 A: The complement cascade is a part of the immune system that helps the body fight infections.
-The complement group of proteins assists in killing bacteria, viruses, or infected cells.
+The complement group of proteins assists in killing bacteria, viruses or infected cells.
 The complement cascade is like a chain reaction that causes an attack on infected cells.
 The alternative pathway is one of three different complement pathways that are known.
-For more on the complement cascade and the immune system click here.

 Q: Why is uncontrolled activation of the complement cascade so bad?

 A: Uncontrolled activity of the alternative pathway of complement means that the alternative pathway is constantly on and is running unchecked and out of control.
 Normally, the alternative pathway should defend the body from an invader but when the alternative pathway is out of control, it does not know when to stop.
 It will attack both infections and the body.
-In DDD/MPGN II, the kidneys and eyes are damaged.
+In DDD, the kidneys are damaged.
+The eyes can be damaged as well.

-A: Most people with DDD/MPGN II progress to kidney failure over time.
+A: About half of people with DDD progress to kidney failure over time.
 If you go into kidney failure, your kidneys don’t work well enough to keep you alive.
 You need dialysis or a kidney transplant to live.
-Different studies report different statistics about the amount of time that it takes for a person with the diagnosis of DDD/MPGN II to go into kidney failure.
-In about half of people diagnosed with DDD/MPGN II, their kidneys fail in 8-12 years; in 85% of people, their kidneys fail within 20 years (50% Habib et al. (1987); 67% Davis, et al (1978); 11% McEnery et al. (1980) 61% Cameron(1982); 76% Schwertz, et al(1996)).
+Different studies report different statistics about the amount of time that it takes for a person with the diagnosis of DDD to go into kidney failure.
+In about half of people diagnosed with DDD, their kidneys fail in 8-12 years; in 85% of people, their kidneys fail within 20 years (50% Habib et al. (1987); 67% Davis, et al (1978); 11% McEnery et al. (1980) 61% Cameron(1982); 76% Schwertz, et al(1996)).

-Q: What is the current treatment for DDD/MPGN II?
+Q: What is the current treatment for DDD?

-A: There is currently no treatment that is specific for DDD/MPGN II, however there are promising drugs on the horizon.
+A: There is currently no treatment that is specific for DDD, however there are promising drugs on the horizon.
 There are also standard (general) ways to treat people who are developing kidney disease, and you should discuss these treatment options with your doctor.
-You should also ask your doctor about genetic testing.
-In a few people with DDD/MPGN II, disease-causing mutations are present in a gene called Complement Factor H (CFH).
-If mutations are found in this gene, replacement of Factor H (by plasma exchange or infusion) may prevent progression of kidney disease.

-Q: Can you get a transplant if you have DDD/MPGN II?
+Q: Can you get a transplant if you have DDD?

 A: Yes, you can get a kidney transplant.
-In most cases, DDD/MPGNII recurs in the transplanted kidney.
-Eddy et al (1984) reports that 5 of 10 transplanted kidneys were lost due to recurrent DDD/MPGN II between 9 months and 8 years following transplantation in 4 of 6 individuals.
+In most cases, DDD recurs in the transplanted kidney.
+Eddy et al (1984) reports that 5 of 10 transplanted kidneys were lost due to recurrent DDD between 9 months and 8 years following transplantation in 4 of 6 individuals.
 These figures suggest that half of the transplanted kidneys eventually fail due to recurrent disease.

 Q: When should a transplant be done?